-Take along an old gold pan along when I head up there.
+Take along an old gold pan when you travel north.
 There must be some nuggets left, I’m pretty sure.

-Northern Yukon Canada is about as far as you can go.
-The beauty of the region is protected within five wilderness parks.
-In spring thousands of caribou and migratory birds return each year to give birth to their young.
+Northern Yukon is about as far as you can go.
+The beauty of the region is protected by five wilderness parks.

 Northern Yukon also boasts the only Canadian highway that crosses the Arctic Circle – the Dempster Highway.

 Completed in 1900 during the Klondike Gold Rush, the White Pass and Yukon Canada Route are known as “The Scenic Railway of the World”.
-Today, travellers have different options to experience a breathtaking panorama of mountains, glaciers, trestles and tunnels from the luxury of vintage train cars.
+Today, travellers have the option to experience a breathtaking panorama of mountains, glaciers, trestles, and tunnels from the luxury of vintage train cars.

 The railway does not run all the way to Whitehorse anymore.
 You have several trip options on the White Pass and Yukon Route Railroad.
 The trips take you past glacial rivers, gorges, and waterfalls for a real taste of the north.